HCVV3arpCn/pneumonia-detector-resnet50/README.md

 - **Tasks**:
   1. Write a README for your GitHub repository, detailing the project, dataset, model architecture, and deployment steps.
   2. Include performance metrics (e.g., accuracy, confusion matrix).
-  3. Add screenshots of the web app and model results.
+  3. Add screenshots of the local web app and model results.
   4. Update your Upwork/Freelancer.com profiles with a link to the GitHub repo.
 - **Learning Outcome**: Learn to present technical work professionally for clients.